civican/legisinfo/42-1/bills/C-30/bill_text.md

   two or more registrants may provide the information required under subsection (1) or paragraph 19(1)(a) jointly; and

-  **if** the Minister is satisfied that the information required under subsection (1) or paragraph 19(1)(a) has been provided by one or more registrants, the Minister shall, subject to and in accordance with the regulations, permit another registrant to use or rely on that information to meet the requirements **under that subsection or paragraph**.
+  if the Minister is satisfied that the information required under subsection (1) or paragraph 19(1)(a) has been provided by one or more registrants, the Minister shall, subject to and in accordance with the regulations, permit another registrant to use or rely on that information to meet the requirements under that subsection or paragraph.

 **(3.1)** If the active ingredients of a registered pest control product that is subject to the special review are not equivalent to the active ingredients in another registrant's registered pest control product, the Minister shall, subject to and in accordance with the regulations, permit the registrant whose product is subject to the special review to use or rely on information provided by the other registrant if the Minister is satisfied that the information is necessary for the special review.